 Write out appointments, schedules, and workouts

-I take a look at my phone calendar, because that’s where I can see Sam’s appointments, work appointments and deadlines and write those in my planner under the day and block those times out.
+I take a look at my phone calendar (because that’s where I can see Sam’s appointments, work appointments, and deadlines) and write those in my planner under the day to block those times out.
 I also plan what days and times I am going to work out at Orange Theory.
 Some weeks, their 6:15 am class works best in my schedule and sometimes the 1:30 pm class works best.
 I write those in and sign up for the class so I can’t look back and change my mind (Orange charges you $10 if you don’t show after you sign up).

 Clean my room